 Let Your Lawyer Do the Work

 The only person you should allow to access your personal injury medical records is your attorney.
 A qualified attorney is able to serve as a gatekeeper who protects you from the maneuverings of unscrupulous claims adjusters.
-The legal team at Hunter W. Morris, Attorney at Law is able to provide you the legal representation you need so that you can focus on getting better after your accident.
+The legal team at Morris Law is able to provide you the legal representation you need so that you can focus on getting better after your accident.
 Contact us today to schedule an appointment so that we can review your claim and begin helping you settle your case.